VeerleIB/runner-tutorial/README.md

 # Runner Tutorial
 ### Welcome to my journey of discovering Pygame for the first time!
-This is a small endless runner game I created while learning the Pygame libary with the Ultimate Pygame Tutorial.H
+This is a small endless runner game I created while learning the Pygame libary with the Ultimate Pygame Tutorial.

 ![Screenshot_Gameplay](graphics/screenshot_gameplay.png)